-FIVE YEAR DUAL DEGREE: BACHELOR OF MUSIC IN PIANO AND MASTER OF MUSIC IN COLLABORATIVE PIANO a Master of Music in Collaborative Piano.
+FIVE YEAR DUAL-DEGREE: BACHELOR OF MUSIC IN PIANO AND MASTER OF MUSIC IN COLLABORATIVE PIANO

+This unique and individualized curriculum is designed for a select group of talented pianists who seek the opportunity to explore both solo piano and the art of collaboration in a focused program.
+The program has a duration of five years, at the end of which students earn a Bachelor of Music in Piano and a Master of Music in Collaborative Piano.
 During the first three years of the program, students fulfill the normal requirements of the Bachelor's degree Piano curriculum.
-Beginning in the second year, students take classes in modern languages/liberal arts, chamber music, and as free electives as part of the BM degree, but these classes will also fulfill requirements of the Master's in Collaborative Piano curriculum.
+Beginning in the second year, students take classes in modern languages/liberal arts, chamber music, and free electives as part of the BM degree, but these classes will also fulfill requirements of the Master's in Collaborative Piano curriculum.
 In the third year, students receive both weekly piano lessons and bi-weekly collaborative piano lessons.
 This provides early collaborative instruction to prepare for students to be at the graduate level, and the experience over all four years of the Bachelor's degree builds a deeper and well-balanced foundation in piano-instrumental and piano-vocal repertoire.
 Students will perform required piano promotionals at the end of the first three years to assess their continued progress as a piano major.
 An additional collaborative piano promotional is required at the end of the third year, which simultaneously confirms the student's readiness for the Master of Music in Collaborative Piano.
 Since the curriculum in the fifth year is focused on Collaborative Piano, students will normally present their Bachelor's degree graduation piano recital in the first semester of the fourth year and their recital in Collaborative Piano at the end of their fifth year.
 Upon completion of the five years of study, students will receive both a Bachelor of Music in Piano and a Master of Music in Collaborative Piano.